 Demonstrating the efficacy of direct action, right-wing legislators across the country are ramping up state legislative efforts to limit the right to protest.
-According to our colleagues at the International Center for Nonprofit Law (ICNL), as of April 29, 2021, there were more than 30 new laws and 68 bills in play to restrict the First Amendment rights of protesters.
-The majority of these oppressive proposals will never be put into action, but some will, and a few already have — despite their clear constitutional violations.
+According to our colleagues at the International Center for Nonprofit Law (ICNL), as of May 10, 2021, there were more than 31 new laws and 69 bills in play to restrict the First Amendment rights of protesters.
+The majority of these oppressive proposals will never be put into action, but some will, and an alarming number already have — despite their clear constitutional violations.
 While we should all pay attention to these racist, extractive industry-driven machinations, it’s equally important that we not allow them to silence voices of dissent.
 Only by standing strong in the face of tyranny can we defeat it.

 Here’s what you should know:

 - Many of these laws and bills are aimed at increasing criminal penalties for people challenging “critical energy infrastructure,” aka pipelines, fossil fuel mining, refineries, etc. – a clear sign that they’re scared of the progress being made by Indigenous Water Protectors and other climate activist movements.

 - Some of the laws are quite clearly responses to the mobilizations for Black lives and have fundamentally racist principles at their core.

 - A bill is not a law.
 Most of these bills are unlikely to pass.
 They are performative, explicitly crafted by right-wing groups like ALEC (the American Legislative Exchange Council) and the Fraternal Order of Police to try to intimidate and scare people opposed to their agenda into staying home instead of protesting.
 A recent report from Greenpeace details the corporate money driving this state-by-state assault on democracy.